 Journal Your Memories

-A small hard-backed spiral-bound notebook is perfect for jotting down special memories throughout your trip.
-This is also a great activity for when you’re waiting for a meal to arrive at the table service restaurant.
-Pass the journal to a new family member to write in for each queue.
-For little ones that can’t write yet, have them draw a little picture of their memories.
+A small notebook is perfect for jotting down special memories throughout your trip.
+Outside of waiting in line at Disney, journaling is a great activity for when you’re waiting for a meal to arrive at the table service restaurant.
+Here are a few ways to journal memories on your next Disney vacation:

 Look for Hidden Mickeys

 They’re everywhere!
 Finding Hidden Mickeys is one of the overlooked Disneyland attractions because guests usually walk right past without seeing them.